eea/volto-migrate-tool/README.md

 }'
 ```

-Volto-datablocks offers 4 hooks through which a data-connected component can make requests to a connector:
+volto-migrate-tool offers 4 hooks through which a data-connected component can make requests to a connector:

 ```
 connectToProviderData